 Often work is outdoors and sometimes in remote locations which may involve periods of rough camping.
+Participation in fire management activities is a requirement of the role.

-To meet remote working responsibilities, in line with agency standard policies and procedures, the Ranger will be required to complete an approved medical disclosure and contact information form and participate in an annual medical examination.
+To meet remote working and fire management responsibilities, in line with agency standard policies and procedures, the Ranger will be required to complete an approved medical disclosure and contact information form and participate in an annual medical examination and fire fighter fitness assessment.